Coffee Kiosk Startup Guide: Low-Cost Entry Into the Coffee Business

 UniversityHigh volume, loyal customersSeasonal, summer slow

-Transit hubMassive traffic, commuter ritualFast service required, competition
+Transit hubMassive traffic, commuter ritualFast service required, heavy competition

 Grocery storeAdd-on traffic, convenienceLower coffee focus